michaeljibinsha/StudentMarklistCRUD/README.md

 - View all student details

 ## 💡 Technologies Used:
-- Python (Flask)
+- Python
 - HTML5
-- CSS3 (Aesthetic glowing theme)
+- CSS3
-- VS Code / PyCharm
+- PyCharm

 ## 📌 About:
-This project was completed as part of a **30-hour Full Stack Python Internship**, focusing on backend development and CRUD operations.
+This project was completed as part of a 30-hour Full Stack Python Internship, focusing on backend development and CRUD operations.

 ## 🚀 How to Run:
 1. Clone this repository